-1. Control of Travel to and from Cuba
+Control of Travel to and from Cuba

-- a.
-Developed highly useful information on frequency of Cuban "chartered" flights to Brazil, names and nationalities of passengers and crew, and lax measures of control followed by Brazilian authorities.
-Transmitted this information to station chiefs in the Latin American countries of the non-Brazilians travelling on those flights. - b.
+b.
 Maintained close watch over travel to and from Cuba.
-See Annex B for table of known travel of Latin Americans during July and August. - c.
-As a result of information furnished to him by the CIA Station in Buenos Aires and with the Station's indicated that he would make every effort to prevent Argentine delegates from attending the International Union of Architects Congress in Havana. - d.
-At the urging of the CIA Station and the Embassy, the Bolivian Minister of Interior issued in mid-July an order prohibiting the granting of travel permits to Cuba or other bloc countries to Bolivian nationals. - e.
+See Annex B for table of known travel of Latin Americans during July and August.

+c.
+As a result of information furnished to him by the CIA Station in Buenos Aires and with the Station's urging, the Argentine Minister of Interior indicated that he would make every effort to prevent Argentine delegates from attending the International Union of Architects Congress in Havana.

+d.
+At the urging of the CIA Station and the Embassy, the Bolivian Minister of Interior issued in mid-July an order prohibiting the granting of travel permits to Cuba or other bloc countries to Bolivian nationals.

+e.
 Partly as a result of the efforts of the CIA station in Santiago, the Government of Chile prohibited the entry into Chile of organizers of the Cuban-sponsored Second Latin American Youth Congress, which had been scheduled to take place in Santiago in August.
-This was one of the factors which led to postponement of the Congress. - f.
-After considerable prodding by the CIA Station and the Embassy the Minister of Public Security of Costa Rica presented legislative proposals to the Costa Rican Assembly which will require all persons intending to travel to Communist countries to have their travel approved by a newly created Costa Rican security agency. - g.
+This was one of the factors which led to postponement of the Congress.

+f.
+After considerable prodding by the CIA Station and the Embassy the Minister of Public Security of Costa Rica presented legislative proposals to the Costa Rican Assembly which will require all persons intending to travel to Communist countries to have their travel approved by a newly created Costa Rican security agency.

+g.
 CIA Station in Mexico City developed information concerning the clandestine arrival of passengers in Vera Cruz on Cuban merchant ships.
 Efforts are being made to obtain more information and to encourage stricter controls by the Mexican authorities.

+GROUP 1

+NH 50955 Doc1d: 32276192 Page 46

+JW 50955 Doc1d: 32276192 Page 47

-- a.
+a.
 Instructed Embassy Conakry to try to persuade Guinean authorities to deny use of airport facilities by flights on Habana-Moscow route.
-These efforts achieved a temporary withholding of permission for future regular flights, at least until such time as the Soviets develop their own refueling facilities at Conakry. - b.
+These efforts achieved a temporary withholding of permission for future regular flights, at least until such time as the Soviets develop their own refueling facilities at Conakry.

+b.
 Instructed Embassy Rio to approach Brazilian authorities to express our deep concern at the growing frequency of Cuban non-scheduled flights to Brazil and request their cooperation in curbing them.
-Also instructed our Embassies in several Latin American countries to work with CIA station chiefs in furnishing the names of nationals of those countries travelling on these flights to local authorities and urging them: (1) to institute tighter controls on their own citizens travelling to Cuba, and (2) to express their concern to the Brazilian Government over Cuban use of Brazil as a way station for transporting subversives. - c.
+Also instructed our Embassies in several Latin American countries to work with CIA station chiefs in furnishing the names of nationals of those countries travelling on these flights to local authorities and urging them: (1) to institute tighter controls on their own citizens travelling to Cuba, and (2) to express their concern to the Brazilian Government over Cuban use of Brazil as a way station for transporting subversives.

+c.
 As a result of representations made to the British Government about Cuban flights to the Cayman Islands carrying Latin American subversives, the British developed an administrative scheme which will effectively prohibit the use of British Caribbean dependencies by Cubana as transit points for passengers.
 The British intend to require transit visas of passengers passing through their areas, and to reject applications for such visas except in certain special cases.
-Persons not possessing visas would be prevented from leaving their aircraft, or would be returned to their point of origin. - d.
-Instructed Embassy Mexico City on August 29 to inform the Mexican airline CMA that the United States is opposed to a proposal that CMA operate charter flights to carry refugees from Habana to Central America.
+Persons not possessing visas would be prevented from leaving their aircraft, or would be returned to their point of origin.

+d.
+Instructed Embassy Mexico City on August 29 to inform the Mexican airline CMA that the United States is opposed to a proposal that CMA operate charter flights to -3- carry refugees from Habana to Central America.
 CMA, as a result, stated that they had no intention of proceeding further with this project.